jessonfoo/p002/week_4/8_technical_blog.md

 ## Release 0: New file
+In your [USERNAME].github.io repository, create a new directory called "blog-posts".
+Move all previous blog posts into that directory.
+Make sure to update the links to your old blog posts on the index of your site so people can easily navigate to your awesome blog posts!

-Copy your blog tempate into a new HTML file named `week4_technical.html`.
+Copy your blog tempate into a new HTML file in the blog-posts directory named `week4_technical.html`.

 ## Release 1: Research a Topic

 ### Option 1: Teach about Enumerable Methods
 Select one of the ruby methods below, do some research on it, and think of a scenario that could teach how to use this method.
-Then write a blog that explains how it works (and what it works on) using that scenario.
-Be sure to include samples of code in your blog!
-It's good for people to see what you are talking about.

 #### Topics
 - `Enumerable#map`